JimmyPun610/BarcodeScanner.Mobile/README.md

 # Pending to fix
 1. CameraView is not shown in Android 10 device

+# Update on 4.2.2
+1. Added Scan from image feature

 # Update on 4.2.1.5
 1. Added ask permission methods
 2. Added IsTorchOn methods